school-brainhack/school-brainhack.github.io/content/en/project/ADHDsubtype-project/index.md

  - Complete published repository access to all commits and changes of our projects
  - An interactive platform to present the different data and analysis

+### Progress overview

+* As of may 26 2020; the data has been preprocessed and organized into pandas dataframes.
+* As of may 29 2020; the jupyter notebook for data visualization is well advanced; and we are working on our SNF.
+* As of june 1st; we decided to let go of our SNF analysis and concentrate our efforts on clustering, PCA and visualization,    as it seems far more appropriate to our data.
+* As of june 8th; we have completed our data analysis and data visualization, what is left to do before final submission is some reorganisation of our repository and simplification of our code.

 ## Results

 We were interested in sex differences and ADHD subtype differences, so we started by plotting their scalp distribution.
 White electrodes indicate the significant differences (computed via Mann-Whitney non parametric test and corrected with Bonferroni).